juansgomez87/datasets_emotion/README.md

 ### Music Emotion Recognition Data sets
 #### 4Q Emotion Dataset
 * Author: Panda R., Malheiro R., Paiva R. P.
-* Description and music styles: Mostly popularly consumed
+* Description and music styles: The AllMusic API served as the source of musical information, providing metadata such as artist, title, genre and emotion information, as well as 30-second audio clips for most songs.
+Mostly popularly consumed music.
 * Annotation strategy: Collected from AllMusic API, emotion tags are selected from the original AllMusic Tags by intersecting them with the Warriner’s list.
 Finally, a manual blind validation is conducted by subjects.
 * Paper: *Panda R., Malheiro R., Paiva R. P. (2018).
 “Musical Texture and Expressivity Features for Music Emotion Recognition”.
 19th International Society for Music Information Retrieval Conference – ISMIR 2018, Paris, France.*
 * Annotation (categorical): Q1 (A+V+), Q2 (A+V-), Q3(A-V-), Q4 (A-V+)